 When I arrived at the courtroom, I was hidden away in a small office.
 My boyfriend and I hung out with a state trooper, passing the time by looking up auto-correct fails and laughing until we nearly peed ourselves.
 We made the trooper tell us battle stories from his line of work and talked about everything but what we were actually there for.

 The trooper escorted me to the room and I took a seat on the witness stand.
 My boyfriend sat in a line of chairs at the back of the room while I was sworn in.
 My ex was sitting just outside the door so he could listen without me having to see him.
 Still, I could see his clasped hands hanging over the edge.

-His attorney was a petite, sharp-eyed woman who looked like Wanda Sykes but was completely devoid of humor.
+His attorney was a petite, sharp-eyed woman who was completely devoid of humor.